 - The required Cyber Essentials Plus on-site assessment has been made non-mandatory.
 You are now only required to state that you have achieved this certification within the assessment tool.

-For full details of the latest changes and release notes can be found on the DSPT website here.
+Full details of the latest changes and release notes can be found on the DSPT website.

 Where should you start?